shirish93/shirish93.github.io/_posts/2024-03-03-japanese-shrine.md

 **Conclusion**

-Don't entomb your applications, make them flexible, ready to make a change here and there.
+Don't entomb your applications, make them flexible, ready to make iterative changes.
 That way, they won't need an overhaul from scratch when the time comes.

 A related discussion can be found [here](https://highscalability.com/heres-a-1300-year-old-solution-to-resilience-rebuild-rebuild/).
 That is what originally inspired me to write this piece.